surgiie/transformer/README.md

 ];

 ```
-### Specify Value Argument Order
+### Specifying Value Argument Position

-By default, the first argument passed to your function will be the value being formatted, followed by the arguments specified in the order provided.
-If your function does not accept the value as the first argument, you can use the `:value:` placeholder to specify the order.
-For example:
+By default, the value being transformed is passed as the first argument to your function, followed by any additional arguments.
+If your function expects the value in a different position, use the `:value:` placeholder:

 ```php
 <?php